dxprog/mewo/README.md

 ## What?

 MeWo is the jumping off point for building custom on/off home automation scripts in node.
-It provides an interface for connecting to an Amazon Echo and performing whatever tasks you want.
+It provides an interface for connecting to an Amazon Echo and performing whatever (on/off) tasks you want.

 ## Installation

-You will need to be running node 6 or later as WeMo makes extensive use of ES6.
+You will need to be running node 6 or later as WeMo makes use of ES6 features.

 `npm install --save wemo`